Category Archives: History

 https://www.nps.gov/mima/learn/historyculture/the-minute-man-statue-by-daniel-chester-french.htm – retrieved April 19, 2025.
 Author’s photograph, July 1989.

-Daniel Chester French (1850- 1931) was born in New Hampshire.
-At 17 years old French moved to Concord to be near Ralph Waldo Emerson (1803-1882) and the family of Louisa May Alcott (1832-1888) where he took his first art lessons.
-French studied art in Boston and was 21 years old when he was commissioned for The Minute Man statue.
-At its unveiling the statue was critically acclaimed though French was in Europe at the time studying art.
-On his return to the United States French had studios in Washington D.C., then Boston and finally in New York City.
-In 1897 French purchased the estate that would become Chesterwood in Stockbridge, Massachusetts.
-French created famous works of public art in Boston, Cambridge, Mass., New York City, Chicago and Washington D.C.
-French is best known for his Seated Lincoln inside the Lincoln Memorial in Washington D.C.
-French is buried in Sleepy Hollow Cemetery in Concord along with Emerson, the Alcotts and Henry David Thoreau.
+Daniel Chester French (1850–1931) was born in New Hampshire and, at seventeen, moved to Concord to be near Ralph Waldo Emerson and the Alcott family, where he received his first art lessons.
+After further study in Boston, he was only twenty‑one when he received the commission for The Minute Man.
+The statue was unveiled to critical acclaim in 1875, though French himself was in Europe studying art at the time.
+Upon returning to the United States, he worked in studios in Washington, Boston, and eventually New York City.
+In 1897 he purchased the Stockbridge, Massachusetts estate that became Chesterwood, his longtime home and workspace.
+Over the following decades, French produced major public monuments in Boston, Cambridge, New York, Chicago, and Washington, D.C., and he is best known today for his Seated Lincoln in the Lincoln Memorial.
+He is buried in Sleepy Hollow Cemetery in Concord alongside Emerson, the Alcotts, and Henry David Thoreau.

 https://www.nps.gov/mima/learn/historyculture/sculptor-daniel-chester-french.htm – retrieved April 19, 2025.

-Author at the Old Manse in Concord, Massachusetts.
-The house is located on Monument Street, with the Concord River just behind it.
-The property is next to the North Bridge, a part of Minute Man National Historical Park.
-The Old Manse was built in 1770 for the Rev. William Emerson (1743-1776), father of minister William Emerson (1769-1811) and grandfather of transcendentalist philosopher Ralph Waldo Emerson.
-The elder Rev. Emerson was the town minister in Concord, chaplain to the Provincial Congress when it met at Concord in October 1774 and later a chaplain to the Continental Army.
-Emerson observed the fight at the North Bridge, a part of the Concord Fight, from his farm fields while his wife and children witnessed the fight from the upstairs windows of this house.
-Ralph Waldo Emerson wrote his first draft of his essay, Nature, that was the Transcendentalist movement’s foundational work.
-While living at the Old Manse in the mid 1830’s, Emerson proposed to his future wife, Lydia Jackson (1802-1892).
-After their marriage they moved to another house in Concord that is today known as the Emerson House.
+The author stands at the Old Manse in Concord, Massachusetts, a house on Monument Street with the Concord River just behind it and the North Bridge—now part of Minute Man National Historical Park—beside the property.
+Built in 1770 for Rev. William Emerson (1743–1776), the home later became central to the Emerson family line: William’s son, minister William Emerson, and his grandson, the transcendentalist Ralph Waldo Emerson.
+The elder Rev. Emerson served as Concord’s minister, chaplain to the Provincial Congress in 1774, and later chaplain to the Continental Army; he watched the fighting at the North Bridge from his fields while his family witnessed it from the upstairs windows.
+Decades later, Ralph Waldo Emerson drafted his foundational essay Nature here, and during his stay in the mid‑1830s he proposed to Lydia Jackson before the couple moved to what is now known as the Emerson House.
 Author’s collection, July 1989.

 John Hancock, 1770, by John Singleton Copley (1738-1815) in the Massachusetts Historical Society.
 Public Domain.